-If you do any planning with your accountant, financial advisor or lawyer, make sure your executor has their contact information and knows to reach out to them.
+If you do any planning with your accountant, financial advisor, or lawyer, make sure your executor has their contact information and knows to reach out to them.

-Your business likely has created social media accounts, copyrighted content, online courses and memberships and client lists.
+Your business likely has created social media accounts, copyrighted content, online courses and memberships, and client lists.
 These are all important business assets that could be sold or otherwise disposed of on your death.

-Think about how you can provide passwords and access to your executor for your intangible assets as they will form part of your estate, just like your china and your piano.
+Think about how you can provide passwords and access to your Executor for your intangible assets as they will form part of your estate, just like your china and your piano.

-So far we have been talking about what happens if you die, but it is also a risk for your business if you become temporarily or permanently incapacitated.
+So far we have mostly been talking about what happens if you die, but it is also a risk for your business if you become temporarily or permanently incapacitated.

 Personal directives give someone else the power to make personal care (non-financial) decisions on your behalf if you become incapacitated.

 Powers of attorney (property) can give someone else power to deal with your financial assets, including your business assets, if you are incapacitated.
-This can be useful to be able to make financial decisions and access bank accounts, tax accounts etc.
+This can be useful to be able to make financial decisions and access bank accounts, tax accounts, etc.

 It is not fun to think about death or disability, but doing so can help protect your business and your family in the event the unexpected happens.